RosettaCommons/documentation/build_documentation/Building-Rosetta-with-TensorFlow-and-Torch.md

     ```
     sudo tar -C /usr/local -xzf libtensorflow-cpu-linux-x86_64-1.15.0.tar.gz
     ```
-    add following environment variables to point to the new `lib` directory that was created when you extracted the file
+3. Add following environment variables to point to the new `lib` directory that was created when you extracted the file:

     Linux, Windows:
     ```